robertwayne/dpymenus/README.md

 ```

 ### Reaction Buttons
-If you are interested in using emoji-based reaction buttons on your
-menu instead of text, they are easy to plug in.
-Each Page object can
-be passed a list of emojis with the `buttons` parameter.

 Here are some examples of how to acquire emojis in discord.py:
 ```python
 btn1 = client.get_emoji(3487239849812123)  # guild emoji